Analyze the market sentiment directly in the MT4 terminal with the advanced OrderBook indicator.

 Trading with the Order Book also requires a little more in-depth analysis in each particular market situation.
 You should analyze the market picture, trying to answer the question of who is trying to cheat and whom.
 And once you've found an answer, you can try to look for a trading opportunity.

-If you're interested in this indicator and want to know more about it, our Order Book guide will help you understand the analysis technique and displayed data interpretation.
+If you're interested in this indicator and you want to know more about it, our Order Book guide will help you understand the analysis technique and displayed data interpretation.

 What Kind of Data Does the Indicator Show?